Skip to content

 }

-Expected Response from External Service:
+Expected Response from external service

 When WSO2 Identity Server invokes your external authentication service, it expects a response that adheres to the defined API contract.